Vishwas1/express-prod-boilerplate/README.md

 - frontend guy start developing the UI,
 - testers start wrting the test cases
-- and backend folks, start working on developing APIs parallely.
+- and backend folks, start working on developing APIs.

+All these process happens parallely.
 This process is called [API first approach](https://developers.redhat.com/blog/2019/01/14/building-a-node-js-service-using-the-api-first-approach/).
 I love this approach since it gives me visibility of the whole product before writing too much code!
+Once done, you repeat the whole process if needed.

 ## Features